artur-tamazian/gocafe/README.md

 ## Your computer will warn you

-Nothing was found in the app.
-The warning means nobody has paid to vouch for it, which is a different thing — signing certificates cost money and this is a test build.
+Nothing is wrong with the app.
+The warning means nobody has paid to vouch for it, which is a different thing — signing certificates cost money, and Go Cafe isn't signed yet.

 - **macOS** — *"Apple cannot check it for malicious software"*, offering only Move to Trash.
-Right-click the app, choose **Open**, and the same dialog comes back with an **Open** button.
+Click **Cancel**, then open **System Settings → Privacy & Security**, scroll down and click **Open Anyway**.
+(On macOS 14 and earlier: right-click the app → **Open** instead.)
 - **Windows** — a blue *"Windows protected your PC"* panel. **More info** → **Run anyway**.
 - **Android** — *"Unsafe app blocked"*. **More details** → **Install anyway**.